-Clock hours of individual and small group tutoring: provided to student on an as-needed basis content to this point.
-Total Clock Hours: 240 Tuition: \$1800.00
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

-Pre-Requisite: Successful completion of program
+Pre-Requisite: Successful completion of program content to this point.

 FINH 100 INTRODUCTION TO FINANCIAL ANALYSIS FOR THE HOSPITALITY INDUSTRY

 This course introduces the student to the fundamentals of business finance within the hospitality industry, with special emphasis on financial management and financial markets and institutions.
 This course will utilize the fundamentals and principles of practical applications from financial problems within the field.